ethan-enhe/homepage/index.md

 ## Research Interests

-I'm interested in theoretical computer science, including randomized algorithms, pseudo-randomness, and graph theory.
+I'm interested in theoretical computer science, including randomized algorithms, and graph theory.

 ## Research Projects

+- Improved decoding of Tanner codes (in preparation) (with Prof. Zeyu Guo)
 - Learning sparse parity with noise in linear samples (submitted) (with Prof. Xue Chen and Wenxuan Shu) [arxiv](https://arxiv.org/abs/2407.19215)
-- Expansion on Regular Graph
+- Expansion on Regular Graph (supervised by Prof. Xue Chen)

 ## Honors and Awards